NXX39

 % [argument$] [flags] [width] [ . [length modifier] precision] [length modifier] conversion-specifier

 This is the easiest place for this to be where it won’t be ambiguous.
 In particular, placing it in other locations could have it confused for a conversion-specifier, and putting it up ahead of the [flags]/[argument$] but having it apply to the .precision itself means that we would preclude having such a modifier on [width] itself.
-(This paper does not propose this for [width], just for asterisk-based .* precision).
+(This paper does not propose this for [width], just for asterisk-based .* and the newly-proposed .^ precisions).

 Therefore, this design slots it into the one place it can have no negative impact and would be unambiguous: after the ., but before the * of precision: